Fryguy/allegro4r/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+See [LICENSE.txt](LICENSE.txt).

+### Third Party Licenses

+The files in examples/data are borrowed from the Allegro source in order to allow the Ruby examples to serve as a mirror of the original examples.
+As such, the Allegro license is also included in [LICENSE_ALLEGRO.txt](LICENSE_ALLEGRO.txt).